nccgroup/tracy/README.md

 Then, install the browser extension with [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tracyplugin/) or [Chrome](https://chrome.google.com/webstore/detail/tracy/lcgbimfijafcjjijgjoodgpblgmkckhn).

 Once `tracy` is running and the plugin is installed, install the generated certificate into your browser's certificate store (the certifcate is located in `~/.tracy/`) and configure your browser to use the `tracy` proxy (localhost:7777)

+If you intend to run Burp *and* `tracy`, do not configure the browser to use the `tracy` proxy.
+Instead leave the browser configued to use the Burp proxy and then in Burp use the upstream proxy to forward all traffic to the `tracy` proxy.
+To do this, in Burp at `User options -> Upstream Proxy Servers` add a rule with `Destination host` set to `*` pointing to the `tracy` proxy.

 *Note:* The `tracy` binary and browser extension work together.
 Running one without the other will result in unexpected behavior.